tristanbatchler/ajishio/README.md

 ## TODO

-- [ ] Support to load rooms from files
+- [x] Support to load rooms from files (only support for LDtk at the moment)
 - [x] Room editor (use [LDtk](https://ldtk.io))
 - [ ] Support for multiple rooms in a single game
 - [ ] Support to load and draw sprites from files